 - Please provide a 48-hour notice prior to cancellation

 - All programs cancelled with less than 48 hour notice or without rescheduling will be charged a $50 cancellation fee

 - Programs are held rain or shine.
 During inclement weather, an engaging, hands-on program utilizing the Center’s extensive natural history collection and environmental education activities will be conducted indoors.

 For More Information Contact Us At:

 The Life of a Creek: Stream Ecology Field Study

 (Environmental Science, Biology, Life Science)

 Turkey Creek is truly one of Alabama’s natural wonders.
 Home to three endangered fish, the creek also faces many hazards from pollution, sedimentation, and encroachment.
 Students will learn how macro-invertebrates found in the creek are long-term indicators regarding the “health” of Turkey Creek.
 Students will be involved in collecting macro-invertebrates and identifying each by order and sensitivity group.
 By analyzing the collected population, students will determine the creek’s richness and diversity, indicating the health of a creek.

 (Life Science, Biology, Environmental Science, Zoology, Conservation)

 Did you know that a single snake can consume over 20,000 mice in it’s lifetime?
 Or that a salamander can breath through it’s skin?
 Alabama is home to some of the most diverse Reptiles and Amphibians (also known as herpetofauna) in the world, however, due to misconceptions about this group, we are facing tragic worldwide declines in herpetofauna populations.
-Come and discover for yourself, how herpetologist are working to conserve our native “herps” and and why they are such an important part of the world we live in.
-This program includes live animal demonstrations in our Nature Center and an exploratory field “herping” walk.
+Come and discover for yourself, how herpetologists are working to conserve our native “herps” and why they are such an important part of the world we live in.
+This program includes an introductory lesson to Herpetology and live animal demonstrations in our Nature Center.

 Turkey Creek Water Quality Monitoring